Overview

 | Bus | 27X | Clare Hall ↔ Belfield |

-The historic Dublin tramways (routes 6, 7, 8) once terminated here but were closed in 1949; today the bus network provides the most direct city‑centre links.
+The historic Dublin tramways (routes 6, 7, 8) once terminated here but were closed in 1949.
+Today, the bus and DART network provides the most direct links to the city centre.

-Street parking is limited and subject to residential permits during weekdays.
-Public car parks are available at the Aviva Stadium and the RDS grounds; both operate on a pay‑and‑display basis.
-Visitors travelling by car are advised to check real‑time availability via the Dublin City Council parking app.
+- Parking: Street parking is limited and subject to residential permits during weekdays.
+Public car parks are available at the Aviva Stadium and the RDS grounds, both operating on a pay-and-display basis.
+Check real-time availability via the Dublin City Council parking app before driving.

-Herbert Park’s main pathways are paved and wheelchair friendly.
-The InterContinental and most major hotels offer step‑free entry, lifts and accessible rooms.
-Public transport stations are equipped with lifts and tactile paving.
+- Accessibility: Herbert Park’s main pathways are paved and wheelchair friendly.
+The InterContinental and most major hotels offer step-free entry, lifts, and accessible rooms.
+DART stations are equipped with lifts and tactile paving.

-- Bring a reusable water bottle – Many cafés and parks provide refill stations as part of Dublin’s sustainability initiatives.
+- Local tip: The DART from Lansdowne Road or Sandymount reaches Dublin’s core in under ten minutes.
+Keep a reusable water bottle handy, as many local cafés and park facilities provide refill stations as part of Dublin’s sustainability initiatives.